hark130/keen-risk/slides_raw/08_01-C_Prog-Data_Structures.rst

 Use a hash table if...
     * ...you think to yourself, "I wish I had a Python dictionary here"

+Don't use a hash table if...
+    * ...the order of data is important
+    * ...you have multi-dimensional data
+    * ...you have dynamic data
+    * ...you know that keys will not be unique

 Use a binary search tree if...
     1. You need to store a large amount of data